-In this type of project closure, the entire project is canceled due to changes in priorities that make any further effects illogical, impossible, or not wanted.
+In this type of project closure, the entire project is canceled due to changes in priorities that make any further effects illogical, impossible, or unwanted.
 The new priorities can’t be encompassed within the existing project, even if more time is granted.
 The only solution is to end the project early.

 Failed project closure template

 A failed project closure template is designed for projects that don’t succeed.
 Reasons for failed projects can include cancellation by stakeholders or inability to meet the intended outcome.
-A failed project closer template lets teams gather information about why the project failed so they can use those lessons learned to make changes to processes going forward.
+A failed project closer template lets teams gather information about why the project failed, so they can use those lessons learned to make changes to processes going forward.

 Organizing, analyzing, and sharing project outcomes with different team members and clients requires time, effort, and strong attention to detail. monday.com offers easy-to-use project management templates and workflow features that can be customized to meet your team’s needs.
-Here are a few of our top features.
+Here are a few of our top attributes.

 Flexible Work OS